 - Commenting on whether the property meets zoning codes and standards

 The agent may have sufficient experience to offer advice on various areas but are ultimately not expected to push their views onto the consumers especially when it comes to transaction decisions.
 Contrastingly, they are your perfect place to get referrals and recommendations when a given aspect of the trade falls outside their jurisdiction.

-Full service real estate agents are highly recommended since they are capable of handle most of the aspects involved in real estate transaction.
+Full-service real estate agents are highly recommended since they are capable of handle most of the aspects involved in real estate transactions.
 There are many in the market and finding them should not be a daunting task.
 However, you must make sure they only serve the areas they are qualified and licensed for, leaving the other aspects to qualified professionals within the industry.
 Most agencies employ professionals for each phase to provide a one-stop destination for consumers and clients.